-- Remove fish from marinade (discard marinade) and season with some salt and pepper.
+- Remove tempeh from marinade (discard marinade) and season with some salt and pepper.

 - Heat a nonstick pan or skillet with second part of cooking oil over medium-high heat.
-Sear fish on both sides until flaky and cooked through, 2 to 3 minutes on each side.
+Sear tempeh on both sides until golden brown and heated through, 5 to 7 minutes total.

 - Give cucumber salsa a stir and drain off excess liquid.
 Season with some salt and pepper.

-- Serve fish with cucumber salsa over top and lime wedges on the side.
+- Serve tempeh with cucumber salsa over top and lime wedges on the side.
 Enjoy with plantain chips and smoothie.